 “I want to see Richmond continue it’s reputation as being the Canadian City where it’s population has the longest life span.
 Furthermore, I embrace the vision of Richmond being the most appealing, livable and well-managed community in Canada.
 This is my hometown and I want to make it the best place to live!”

-Derek is is a member of the following Standing and Select Committees of Council: Community Safety Committee (Vice Chair), General Purposes, Parks, Recreation and Cultural Services, the Public Works & Transportation Committees and the Finance Select Committee.
-He is the Council representative to the Council/School Board Liaison Committee, the Richmond Community Services Advisory Council, the Richmond Parking Advisory Committee, the Seniors Advisory Committee, the Olympic Oval Steering Committee, Richmond Economic Advisory Committee and East Richmond Community Association.
+Derek is Chair of the Community Safety Committee, and is a member of the following Standing Committees of Council: Finance; General Purposes and Public Works and Transportation.
+He is the Council representative to the Economic Advisory Committee; the Richmond Parking Advisory Committee; the Richmond Intercultural Advisory Committee, the Richmond Heritage Commission; the West Richmond Community Association; the Richmond Public Library Board (alternate); and the Minoru Seniors Society.

 Most recently, Derek has been named Chair of the Minoru Major Facility Building/Project Advisory Committee.